jerryzhch/Belimo_STARTHACK25/README.md

 // @require      https://raw.githubusercontent.com/jerryzhch/Belimo_STARTHACK25/refs/heads/main/src/tamper.js
 // ==/UserScript==
 ```
-ctrl+s / cmd+s to save.
+ctrl+s (for mac: cmd+s) to save.
 The script will be then activated.

 Head to booking.com to see it work by searching for St Gallen (for example) as destination.